Friday, December 14, 2012

 In a small saucepan melt the unsweetened chocolate, 1 cup of the chocolate chips, butter and the coffee/espresso granules.
 Stir until smooth.
 Remove from the heat and set aside to cool.

 In a mixing bowl beat the sugar and eggs for 3 minutes or until thick and lemon-colored.
 Beat in the chocolate mixture.
 Combine the flour, baking powder and salt.
 Add to the chocolate mixture.
-Stir in remaining 1 cup of chips.
-This is a very soft batter.
-You may want to throw it in the fridge for a half hour or so to firm it up a bit.
-I also keep it in the fridge in between batches cause it makes it easier to scoop up.
+Stir in remaining chips.

-Drop by rounded teaspoonful 2 inches apart onto a greased baking sheet.
-Bake at 350 for 10 – 12 minutes, or until puffed and tops are cracked.
-Cool for 5 minutes before removing to wire racks to cool completely, or you can eat them warm as they come outta the oven.
-I won't tell.
+Drop by the heaping teaspoon full 2 inches apart onto a parchment lined baking sheet.
+I use a small cookie scoop.
+Bake for 350 for 10-12 minutes or until puffed and the tops are cracked.
+Cool for 5 minutes on the pan before removing to wire racks to cool completely.

 Subscribe to: Post Comments (Atom)